AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 2/Overview.md

 Compared with other Linux distributions, Alibaba Cloud Linux 2 has the following benefits:

 -   Alibaba Cloud provides long-term free software maintenance and technical support for Alibaba Cloud Linux 2.
 -   Alibaba Cloud Linux 2 is optimized for integration with the Alibaba Cloud infrastructure and provides faster system startup and higher runtime performance.
-Alibaba Cloud Linux 2 has been long-tested and refined in massive scenarios of the Alibaba economy to provide optimal stability.
+Alibaba Cloud Linux 2 has been long-tested and refined in a large number of scenarios within the Alibaba Economy to provide optimal stability.
 -   Alibaba Cloud Linux 2 is equipped with an updated Linux kernel, user-mode packages, and toolkits, and provides the latest enhanced operating system features from the Linux community to power cloud-based application environments.
 -   Alibaba Cloud Linux 2 offers a streamlined kernel and increased protection against security risks.
 Alibaba Cloud Linux 2 provides policies to monitor and fix security vulnerabilities and ensures constant system security.

 ## Features

 -   Alibaba Cloud Linux 2 is distributed with the latest version of the Alibaba Cloud kernel.
 The kernel has the following features:
     -   The Alibaba Cloud kernel is based on Linux kernel V4.19 with the LTS from the kernel community.
 The Alibaba Cloud kernel is optimized for cloud-based scenarios, improved performance, and bug fixes.
-For more information, see [Release notes of Alibaba Cloud Linux 2](/intl.en-US/Images/Alibaba Cloud Linux 2/Release notes of Alibaba Cloud Linux 2.md).
+For more information, see [Release notes of Alibaba Cloud Linux 2](/intl.en-US/Images/Alibaba Cloud Linux 2/Release notes.md).
     -   Alibaba Cloud Linux 2 provides customized and optimized kernel startup parameters and system configuration parameters for the ECS instance environment.
     -   Alibaba Cloud Linux 2 provides kdump, which is a kernel dumping mechanism used in case of operating system failures.
 You can enable or disable this feature without restarting the operating system.
     -   Alibaba Cloud Linux 2 provides Kernel Live Patching \(KLP\).